cms-opendata-workshop/workshop2023-post-lesson/_episodes/03-basics-kubectl.md

 ```

 > ## YAML File
-> this Deployment will create and manage three replicas of an nginx container based on the nginx:alpine image.
+> This Deployment will create and manage three replicas of an nginx container based on the nginx:alpine image.
 > The Pods will have resource requests and limits defined, and the container will expose port 80.
 > The Deployment ensures that the desired state of the replicas is maintained, managing scaling and updating as needed.
 > ~~~